The Fabled AdriaticSeptember 1, 2015 - September 14, 2015

 Dating from the 5th century B.C., Syracuse was one of the most powerful Greek cities—defending its sovereignty against rivals such as Carthage, the Etruscans, and the Romans, who later overcame the city in 212 B.C., followed by the Arabs.
-Tour the Saint John Catacombs, with their maze of underground passageways, and the Archaeological Park, a World Heritage Site.
+Take a stroll past the Saint John Catacombs, then visit Paolo Orsi Museum and the Archaeological Park, a World Heritage Site.
 Highlights include the Roman Amphitheater of Augustus; the Ear of Dionysius, a grotto with an extraordinary echo; and the massive 15,000-seat Greek Theater.
 Return to the ship, at port in Ortygia, for lunch, before striking out for a walking tour of the old town.
 Highlights include the ruins of the 6th-century B.C.
 Apollo Temple—the oldest in Sicily—and the Piazza Duomo, built around the ancient Temple of Minerva (Athena).

 September 12 Licata / Agrigento

 This morning, disembark in Licata for a short tour of the town center.
-A scenic drive through rolling countryside brings you to the Butera Winery and Villa for a lunch of delicious Sicilian fare, accompanied by local wines.
+A scenic drive through rolling countryside brings you to the Mandranova Estate for a lunch of delicious Sicilian fare, accompanied by local wines.
 Then enjoy a guided tour of Agrigento, a World Heritage Site.
 The exquisite architecture of the Valley of the Temples dates back to the 4th and 5th centuries B.C. and includes the Temple of Zeus—the largest Doric temple from Greek antiquity.

 September 13 Valletta, Malta